Frequently Asked QuestionsOn This Page

 - Automation of the application entry and notification process reduces administrative costs and improves efficiency.

 - Special Permit Hunts: General, Youth Only and Adult Only categories for a variety of species including alligator, white-tailed deer, mule deer, exotics, feral hogs, javelina and turkey.

 - E-Postcard Selection Hunts: A limited number of opportunities on select hunt areas that require an Annual Public Hunting Permit.

 - U.S. Forest Service Antlerless Deer Permits: A limited number of permits provided to harvest antlerless white-tailed deer during the general open season on Alabama Creek, Bannister, Moore Plantation and Sam Houston National Forest Wildlife Management Areas (WMAs).
 No application fee is required.

 There are no residency restrictions; Texas, U.S. residents and non-residents can apply.

-- Youth applicants for Special Permits hunts must be between 8 and 16 years old.
+- Youth applicants for Special Permit hunts must be between 8 and 16 years old.

 - Supervising adults must be at least 18 years old.

 - Youth applicants for Youth and Youth/Adult hunts must be under 17 years old.